You might have chemotherapy at home if:

-If you have chemotherapy into a vein, you'll usually have it in the chemotherapy day clinic or on a day ward.
+If you have chemotherapy into a vein, you'll usually have it in the chemotherapy day unit.

-Having chemotherapy in the day clinic can take anything from a few minutes to a few hours through a drip.
+Having chemotherapy in the day unit can take anything from a few minutes to a few hours through a drip.
 You might have your treatment through a:

-- cannula - a small tube put into a vein in your hand or arm and used for chemotherapy drugs that you can have fairly quickly
+- cannula - a small tube put into a vein in your arm and used for chemotherapy drugs that you can have fairly quickly

 - central line - a tube which is put into a vein in your neck (short term) or chest (long term)